Character-driven high fantasy in the vein of Janny Wurts and Robin Hobb

 From concept to novel

-These characters have been in my head for about 15 years.
+These characters have been in my head for many years.
 When I left English teaching in 2017, I had the time to get them to the page.

 As soon as I started writing, Ashari threw a spanner in the works and decided she wasn’t going to waste her powerful voice by actually talking to anyone.
 That provided quite a challenge as I really enjoy dialogue!

 But other characters decided the story wasn’t going to be just about her.
 Captain Tyril marched herself right into the centre of the story and former courtesan Gerna stole a crucial plotline.

-And suddenly I was also writing from the point of view of four others: Crag, the retired soldier who finds the silver-haired young woman; the ageless mercenary captain, Westorr, who kidnaps her; his aide, the diffident Griff; and Bealian – bard, messenger and spy.
+And suddenly I was also writing from the point of view of several others: Jeneia, guardian of the Balance between order and chaos; Crag, the retired soldier called back to duty; the ageless mercenary captain, Westorr; his aide, the diffident Griff; and Bealian – bard, messenger and spy.

 So it’s a multi-perspective novel set in a time of both political and magical upheaval.
 The question of who Ashari decides to be and what she can do is the arc of the whole series.

-The whole story, from chapter three onward, evolves over only a few weeks and the plot-lines are closely tied together but it's really a character-driven novel.
+The story in book one, from chapter three onwards, evolves over only a few weeks and in one general location, so the plot-lines are closely tied together.
+Even though it's structured around the rescue of a political prisoner, it's really a character-driven novel.

 I’m what Brandon Sanderson calls a ‘discovery writer’.
 I’m starting on book two now because I just have to find out (and tell you) what happens next.